albugowy15/informatics-frs-helper/README.md

 ## Tech Stack

-- **Next.js**: A React framework that enables server-side rendering and generating static websites for React based web applications.
+- **Next.js**: This is a React framework renowned for its ability to render pages on the server side and generate static websites for React-based web applications.
+It's a powerful tool for building highly performant and SEO-friendly web experiences.
-- **tRPC**: A framework for building typesafe APIs, it eliminates the need for REST or GraphQL by allowing you to call your server's functions directly from your client.
+- **tRPC**: tRPC stands out as a framework tailored for constructing APIs in a type-safe manner.
+By facilitating direct calls to server functions from the client, it streamlines the development process, eliminating the need for traditional approaches like REST or GraphQL.
-- **Prisma**: An open-source database toolkit.
-It includes an ORM, a query builder and a migration tool to make database access easy and intuitive.
+- **Prisma**: Prisma offers a comprehensive database toolkit, encompassing an ORM, query builder, and migration tool.
+It simplifies database access, making tasks like data manipulation and schema migrations intuitive and straightforward.
-- **NextAuth**: A complete open source authentication solution for Next.js applications.
-It is designed from the ground up to support Next.js and Serverless.
+- **NextAuth**: A robust authentication solution designed explicitly for Next.js applications.
+It seamlessly integrates with Next.js and Serverless architectures, providing a hassle-free way to implement secure authentication flows.
-- **Tailwind**: A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.
+- **Tailwind**: Tailwind CSS is a utility-first CSS framework equipped with a plethora of pre-defined classes.
+Its unique approach allows developers to compose designs directly within their markup, offering unparalleled flexibility and efficiency in styling web applications.
-- **Planetscale**: A MySQL-compatible, serverless database platform.
-It's designed to handle a high volume of traffic, and scales up or down automatically based on demand.
+- **TiDB**: TiDB is a fully-managed Database-as-a-Service (DBaaS) solution, leveraging the strengths of the TiDB distributed SQL database in the cloud.
+It brings scalability, resilience, and performance to cloud-native applications, simplifying database management for developers.
-- **Vercel**: A cloud platform for static sites and Serverless Functions that fits perfectly with your workflow.
-It enables developers to host Jamstack websites and web services that deploy instantly, scale automatically, and requires no supervision, all with no configuration.
+- **Vercel**: Vercel serves as a cloud platform tailored for hosting static sites and Serverless Functions.
+Its seamless integration with workflows enables developers to deploy Jamstack websites and web services instantly, with automatic scaling and minimal configuration required.